Saturday, January 4, 2025

 I have no harsh feelings to say about Chuck Jones's work specifically Looney Tunes.
 I think alot of his cartoons are highly influential and funny to me.
 But in my taste, he isn't one of the greats as being a director.
-I do have problems with his cartoons.
+I do have problems with his cartoons, his paintings though are a different story.

 This is an unpopular opinion, but his paintings he made after the classic looney tunes went to its final stage and onwards, are actually brilliant.